awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 1. On the **Connection** tab, type the following information from your DB instance:
    + For **Host**, type the endpoint, for example `mypostgresql.c6c8dntfzzhgv0.us-east-2.rds.amazonaws.com`\.
    + For **Port**, type the assigned port\.
-   + For **Username**, type the user name that you entered when you created the DB instance\.
+   + For **Username**, type the user name that you entered when you created the DB instance \(if you changed the 'master username' from the default, `postgres`\)\.
    + For **Password**, type the password that you entered when you created the DB instance\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Postgres-Connect01.png)

 1. Choose **Save**\.

-   If you have any problems connecting, see [Troubleshooting connections to your PostgreSQL instance](#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.
+   If you have any problems connecting, see [Troubleshooting connections to your RDS for PostgreSQL instance](#USER_ConnectToPostgreSQLInstance.Troubleshooting)\.

 1. To access a database in the pgAdmin browser, expand **Servers**, the DB instance, and **Databases**\.
 Choose the DB instance's database name\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/Postgres-Connect02.png)

 1. To open a panel where you can enter SQL commands, choose **Tools**, **Query Tool**\.

-## Using psql to connect to a PostgreSQL DB instance<a name="USER_ConnectToPostgreSQLInstance.psql"></a>
+## Using psql to connect to your RDS for PostgreSQL DB instance<a name="USER_ConnectToPostgreSQLInstance.psql"></a>

-You can use a local instance of the psql command line utility to connect to a PostgreSQL DB instance\.
+You can use a local instance of the psql command line utility to connect to a RDS for PostgreSQL DB instance\.
 You need either PostgreSQL or the psql client installed on your client computer\.

-To connect to your PostgreSQL DB instance using psql, you need to provide host information and access credentials\.
+To connect to your RDS for PostgreSQL DB instance using psql, you need to provide host \(DNS\) information, access credentials, and the name of the database\.

-Use one of the following formats to connect to a PostgreSQL DB instance on Amazon RDS\.
+Use one of the following formats to connect to your RDS for PostgreSQL DB instance\.
 When you connect, you're prompted for a password\.
 For batch jobs or scripts, use the `--no-password` option\.
 This option is set for the entire session\.

 **Note**
 A connection attempt with `--no-password` fails when the server requires password authentication and a password is not available from other sources\.
 For more information, see the [psql documentation](https://www.postgresql.org/docs/13/app-psql.html)\.

-If this is the first time you are connecting to this DB instance, try using the default database name **postgres** for the `--dbname` option\.
+If this is the first time you are connecting to this DB instance, or if you didn't yet create a database for this RDS for PostgreSQL instance, you can connect to the **postgres** database using the 'master username' and password\.

 For Unix, use the following format\.